Jersey refuses licences to 75 French fishing boats

 The arrangement follows a dispute which saw French boats blockading St Helier harbour in protest in May.

+Fresh tensions have also emerged between Britain and France over post-Brexit fishing rights after the UK offered only 12 licences to smaller French fishing boats from 47 applications.

-Licences had previously been offered to 47 vessels earlier in the year, taking the total number of fully licensed boats to 111.
+In Jersey some vessels were offered licences earlier in the year, with Wednesday's announcement taking the total number of fully licensed boats to 111.

 The licensing system has been introduced as a result of the post-Brexit Trade and Cooperation Agreement (TCA) signed between the UK and EU.

-Under the TCA access to Jersey's waters is predicated on being able to demonstrate evidence of having fished there in the past.
+Under the TCA access to Jersey's waters depends on being able to demonstrate evidence of having fished there in the past.

 All unlicensed vessels must stop fishing in Jersey waters from 30 October.